 Should the Metropolitan Museum determine that a work in its collection was unlawfully appropriated during the Nazi era without subsequent restitution, the Museum will make this information public.

 If the Museum receives a claim that an artwork in the Museum's collection was unlawfully appropriated during the Nazi era without subsequent restitution, the Museum will seek to resolve the matter in an equitable, appropriate, and mutually agreeable manner.

 Pursuant to these guidelines, the Museum has restituted or reached settlements regarding the following works:

 Also in keeping with these guidelines, the Museum is making the circumstances of the Nazi-ordered sale of the Pringsheim Collection public.

 The Museum's collection includes works of art that were looted by the Nazis, and subsequently restituted to their rightful owners.

 Please contact firstname.lastname@example.org with inquiries or information regarding the Provenance Research Project or Nazi-era provenance of works in the Museum's collection.

-Complete provenance of a given work of art, particularly one pre-dating the nineteenth century and the advent of the modern art market, is often difficult if not impossible to establish.
+1. Complete provenance of a given work of art is often difficult if not impossible to establish.
 Records of sale, particularly for paintings or objects that have not changed hands for several generations, frequently do not survive.
 Moreover, many private collectors buy and sell works anonymously through third parties, such as dealers or auction houses, which may or may not disclose the owner's identity.
-Finally, many nineteenth- and twentieth-century dealers and auction houses are no longer in business.
+Many nineteenth- and twentieth-century dealers and auction houses are no longer in business.
 In those cases, records are at best incompletely preserved, if not lost or destroyed.
 All these factors contribute to the gaps that commonly occur in a work of art's provenance.
 Such gaps do not signal that the work was looted or stolen, only that the complete ownership history cannot be reconstructed today.